anhinga/with-GPT-4/PaperUnderstanding/first-conversation.md

-The first conversation was not a success, but see the second one in this subdirectory.
+This conversation was not a success, but see the second conversation in this subdirectory.

 ME: Please comment on https://arxiv.org/abs/2305.13304